 The Investment Company Act of 1940

 The Investment Company Act provides several securities registration exemptions.
-As such, new commercial enterprises that originally relied upon any such exemptions must ensure continued compliance during the time of the new securities offering.
+As such, NCEs that originally relied upon any such exemptions must ensure continued compliance during the time of the new securities offering.
 Three such exemptions under this act are detailed in §3(c)(1), §3(c)(5), and §3(c)(7), of which the first two are most relevant for EB-5 projects.
 The first concerns private funds owned by no more than 100 shareholders, and the second concerns funds engaged in the purchase of real estate.

 To apply for redeployments determined to be new offerings, these exemptions must be structured into the initial investment.